Skip to content

 Agent-Level Authentication and Access Control

-- Enforce sign-in for manual authentication: When using "Authenticate Manually," enable the "Require users to sign in" toggle to prevent anonymous interactions with the agent
+• Enforce sign-in for manual authentication: When using "Authenticate Manually," enable the "Require users to sign in" toggle to prevent anonymous interactions with the agent.
+For "Authenticate with Microsoft," users are already authenticated through Teams and Microsoft 365

-- Restrict agent sharing scope: In Copilot Studio, configure agent sharing via Channels > Share Settings to restrict access to designated Copilot Readers or Security Groups.
+• Restrict agent sharing scope: In Copilot Studio, open the agent and use … > Share to configure who can chat with or collaborate on the agent.
+Restrict access to designated Copilot Readers or Security Groups.
+Enforce broader sharing restrictions through Managed Environment sharing rules in Power Platform Admin Center.
 Do not allow unrestricted access ("Anyone" or "Any multi-tenant") for agents handling non-public data

-- Control AI-featured agent publishing at tenant level: In Power Platform Admin Center > Tenant Settings, disable "Publish bots with AI features" until governance review confirms AI feature controls are in place
+• Control generative AI agent publishing at tenant level: In Power Platform Admin Center > Tenant Settings, disable the ability to publish agents that use generative AI features until governance review confirms AI feature controls are in place

-- Block unapproved shared agents: In the M365 Admin Center > Copilot > Agents & connectors > Agent Inventory, review and block agents that have not been through the approval workflow
+• Block unapproved shared agents: In the M365 Admin Center, open the Copilot Control System / Agents experience and use All agents to review and block agents that have not been through the approval workflow

 Zone-Specific Requirements